ChatScript/ChatScript/WIKI/ChatScript-Advanced-Output-Manual.md

 Having said that CS automatically changes underscores to spaces, you can alter this and other default response output processing.
 The variable `$cs_response` can be set to some combination of values to alter behavior.
-The default value is
+The default value is #ALL_RESPONSES which consists of
 ```
 $cs_response = #RESPONSE_UPPERSTART +
                #RESPONSE_REMOVESPACEBEFORECOMMA +